CdrikPxL/RetroDiction/README.md

 ## A Brief History
 This is a fork of an earlier layout I made (un-released) called Retro Mania.
 I changed the name once I found out that another theme with that name existed and could possibly create confusion.

-Retrodiction's dictionary meaning is
+Retrodiction's dictionary meaning is:

 *"using present information to make an assertion about the past; an instance of such an assertion"*

 I found that fitting for a theme primarily dealing with past (retro) plus the fact that Retrodiction can also be taken as a word play on retro addiction :)